Bhogeswar Baruah: International success

 Baruah competed in the 1966 Asian Games, which were held at the National Stadium in Thailand (pictured).

-In the two years before 1966 Asian Games, Baruah had been the undisputed Indian champion in the 800 metres and by timing was one of the top three in Asia.
-At the 1966 games held in Bangkok, Baruah finished the 800 metres in a time of 1:49.4, which set a new record in Asia by in that time.
-In doing this, he became the first Assamese athlete in history to win gold at an international level.
+In the two years before 1966 Asian Games, Baruah had been the national champion in the 800 metres, and by timing was one of the top three in Asia.
+At the 1966 games held in Bangkok, Baruah finished the 800 metres in a time of 1:49.4.
+He surpassed the record previously held by Japan's Yoshitaka Muroya of 1:52.1.
+Baruah became the first Assamese athlete to win a gold medal at an international level.
 He also competed in the 4x400 metres relay but India finished fourth.
 After his success at the Asian games, Baruah flew back to Delhi where he met Prime Minister Indira Gandhi before returning to Secunderabad.

-After his success at Bangkok, Baruah aspired to win a medal at the 1968 Mexico Olympics.
+After his 800 metres at Bangkok, Baruah aspired to win a medal at the 1968 Mexico Olympics.
 He furthered his training and at the All India Open in Sangrur he won gold in the 400 metres, though did not participate in the 800 metres.
-In the off-season, he went to Patiala where there was no official camp and his diet began to suffer.
-There was little meat or eggs and he was often too tired to cook properly, and his training became more difficult with his restricted diet.
-The olympic cut was 1:48.5, but at the Delhi trials Baruah could not reach even his Bangkok time and he failed to qualify.
+In the off-season, he went to Patiala where there was no official camp and his diet subsequently worsened.
+The olympic qualifying standard was 1:48.5, but at the Delhi trials Baruah failed to qualify.
 A German expert later examined his blood and assessed that he had insufficient nutrition.
-Despite this, domestically he continued to remain unbeaten in the 400 metres and 800 metres in numerous nationals and opens.
+Despite this, domestically he continued to compete in the 400 metres and 800 metres in nationals and opens.

 Baruah was part of the Indian team that won silver at the 1970 Asian Games in the 400 metre relay, with a time of 3:11.9.
-He also competed in the 800 metres where he finished fourth, in part due to acting as a pacemaker for Sriram Singh who earned a silver medal in the race.
-After 1970, his international career largely ended, but Baruah kept leading in nationals.
+He also competed in the 800 metres where he finished fourth.
+After 1970, his international career largely ended, but Baruah continued competing nationally.